-Can you collect unemployment if you are working as a freelancer, independent contractor or self-employed individual running your own business?
-It’s worth looking into, as you may be eligible depending on your circumstances.
+Can you collect unemployment if you work as a freelancer, independent contractor, gig worker, or self-employed individual running your own business?

 Unemployment Benefits for Self-Employed Workers

-If you were paid as an independent contractor and receive a 1099 form, you were not considered an employee and would not be eligible for unemployment.
-That's because eligibility for unemployment is based upon being employed by an organization that was paying into the unemployment insurance fund.
+Other than in special circumstances, if you were paid as an independent contractor and received a 1099 form, you were not considered an employee and would not be eligible for unemployment benefits.
+That's because eligibility for state unemployment benefits is based upon being employed by an organization that was paying into the unemployment insurance fund.

-If you were unemployed as a result of a major disaster, you may be eligible to receive Disaster Unemployment Assistance.
-The federally funded DUA is designed to provide assistance to workers who become unemployed as the result of a Presidentally declared major disaster, and who are ineligible for other unemployment benefits.
+If you were unemployed as a result of a major disaster, you may be eligible to receive disaster unemployment assistance.
+The federally funded Disaster Unemployment Assistance program (DUA) is designed to provide assistance to workers who become unemployed as the result of a presidentially declared major disaster, and who are ineligible for other unemployment benefits.

 Self-Employment Assistance Program